Due to COVID-19, the library is temporarily closed to the public. For assistance, please email: email@example.com

-The UCSF Fresno Edward and Ann Hildebrand Medical Library features a beautiful academic facility with various services to assist physicians, faculty, residents, fellows, medical students and staff access current medical, scientific and research resources.
+The UCSF Fresno Hildebrand Medical Library features a beautiful academic facility with various services to assist physicians, faculty, residents, fellows, medical students and staff access current medical, scientific and research resources.
 The general public is also welcome.

 Accessibility for those with UCSF Fresno ID badge: Mon-Fri 6:00am-10:30pm